tdwg/ac/code/README.md

 4. After running the script, check the diffs to make sure that the new dated version of the file has been added and that the `index.md` version was deleted.
 It is best to not yet make a commit, so that the changes in the `index.md` files can be seen in the diff after the next script is run.

+5. **Important note:** if you are updating multiple lists of terms, you MUST run `update_previous_doc.py` for each List of Terms document included in the update prior to continuing.
+That is because the build script updates all List of Terms documents and will overwrite previous versions if they have not yet been moved into a previous version file by the `update_previous_doc.py` script.

-5. To generate the lists of terms, run the Python script [build-webpages.py](https://github.com/tdwg/ac/blob/master/code/build-webpages.py).
+To regenerate all of the lists of terms, run the Python script [build-webpages.py](https://github.com/tdwg/ac/blob/master/code/build-webpages.py).
 This script will build all of the lists of terms for the main vocabulary and all of the controlled vocabularies.
 (Note: the script [dwcterms.py](https://github.com/tdwg/ac/blob/master/code/dwcterms.py) is called as a module by `build-webpage.py`.)
 If language translation data are available for a language other than English, the script will also generate language-specific pages for that language.
 The languages to be generated are indicated in the configuration section of the script by including their two-letter ISO codes in the `languages` list.
 NOTE: the required data for a language are a `termlist-dictionary` JSON file for the language, e.g. `termlist-dictionary.en.json`, a `termlist-header` Markdown file for the language (e.g. `termlist-header.en.md`) in the appripriate template folder (e.g. [format-template](https://github.com/tdwg/ac/tree/master/code/format-template)), and translated metadata in the `rs.tdwg.org` repository (managed by Crowdin -- see Matt Blissett at GBIF for more on that).

 For drafts, you can use a fork of rs.tdwg.org as with the `update_previous_doc.py` script.
 The `--ghuser` and `--branch` arguments have the same meaning and defaults as above.
-Here is an example of running the script from a branch:
+Here is an example of running the script from a branch of a fork:

 ```
-python build-webpages.py --ghuser baskaufs --branch ac-changes-2026-02-15-derived
+python build-webpages.py --ghuser baskaufs --branch ac-changes-2026-02-15
 ```

 Another option (not yet tested as of 2025-11-06) is to supply a path from this local directory to the directory containing the rs.tdwg.org git directory, using the `--rspath` argument.
 If provided, any `--ghuser` and `--branch` arguments will be ignored, since the local directory will reflect the status of whatever the current branch of the cloned repository is on the local machine.
 If omitted, HTTP will be used to retrieve the data from GitHub.